Code-Institute-Submissions/dog-friendly-trails/README.md

 - The branding of the site is consistent as this is the common header used throughout the site and is situated at the top of every page.
 - The color scheme is simple with black text on white background for contrast and clarity while the logo is also simple with a black dog symbol inside a green circle.
 - As the header includes the navigation links this also retains a consistent experience for the person browsing the site.
 - The header tells the user the name of the site which is Dog Friendly Trails.
-This is a very self explanatory site description and thus makes for a very clear information about the site and who it is intended for.
+This is a very self explanatory site description and thus makes for very clear information about the site and who it is intended for.
 - The logo is also very helpful in providing emphasis on a positive dog image.
 ----